 19. Elena of Avalor

-Since it’s recent debut, we’ve been big fans of Elena of Avalor.
+Since its debut, we’ve been big fans of Elena of Avalor.
 Deriving from a special episode of Sofia the First, Elena’s show teaches kids the value of family as well as working together.
 We also love that she’s the first official Latina Disney Princess!